mpiccirilli/Rlinkedin/README.md

 To Do: <br>
 1/14: Include positions in results<br>
 1/22: Added positions into results, need to update example in readme (below).
-Results are now a list, not a df.
+Results are now a list, not a df.<br>
 3/19: Updated ReadMe, gave example to turn list into df
 ```{r}
 search.ppl <- searchPeople(token=in.auth, first_name="Michael", last_name="Piccirilli")